nyorain/vil/architecture.md

 ## Code organization

+`vil` is written in C++17.
+When all supported platforms support C++20, its features will be used as well.

+In most places, `vil` does not expect or handle or throw exceptions.
+We simply assume, for instance, that no vector re-allocation will throw since we couldn't properly handle it anyways.
+And throwing from inside the layer during an API call is undefined behavior (since it crosses a shared library C boundary).
+Therefore most code isn't written in an exception-safe manner.
+If an exception is thrown, something we can't fix anymore already went wrong.

+There are capsulated subsystems that may use exceptions (e.g. the buffer format parser).

+---

 Everything in the layer lives in the `vil` namespace.
 For almost every vulkan handle, there is a representation on our side.
 `VkInstance` is represented by `vil::Instance`, `VkDevice` by `vil::Device`,